-For any missed tests or late assignments, students MUST complete the following online form which will be received and reviewed in the Psychology Undergraduate Office.
+For any missed tests, students MUST complete the following online form which will be received and reviewed in the Psychology undergraduate office.

-HH PSYC: Missed Tests/Exam Form.
-Failure to complete the form within 48 hours of the original deadline will result in a grade of zero for the test/assignment.
+HH PSYC: Missed Tests/Exams Form.
+Failure to complete the form within 48 hours of the original deadline will result in a grade of zero for the missed tests.